gosu-lang/gosu-lang.github.com/_posts/2016-07-19-introducing-gosu-binding-expressions.markdown

       }
     }

-This method tells the parser that an expression with type, `TimeUnit`, following an expression of type, `Number`, combines with that expression to form a single expression of type, Time.
+This method tells the parser that an expression with type, `TimeUnit`, following an expression of type, `Number`, combines with that expression to form a single expression of type, `Time`.
 In our example, the hr identifier is defined elsewhere as an alias for `TimeUnit.HOUR`, thus the expression is a valid binding expression of type, `Time`.
 Note there is nothing special about `TimeUnit` other than its `postfixBind()` method; any type can be a binder type.

 Unit Grouping
 -------------